-Necrotizing enterocolitis is the death of tissue in the intestine.
+Necrotizing enterocolitis (NEC) is the death of tissue in the intestine.
 It occurs most often in premature or sick babies.

 Necrotizing enterocolitis occurs when the lining of the intestinal wall dies.
-This problem nearly always develops in an infant that is ill or premature.
+This problem nearly always develops in an infant who is ill or premature.
 It is likely to occur while the infant is still in the hospital.

-- Infants in a nursery where an outbreak has occurred
+Infants in a nursery where an outbreak has occurred

 Symptoms may come on slowly or suddenly, and may include:

-When to Contact a Medical Professional:
+When to Contact a Medical Professional

 Get emergency medical care if any symptoms of necrotizing enterocolitis develop.
-Infants that have been hospitalized for illness or prematurity are at higher risk and should be watched for this problem before they are sent home.
+Infants who are hospitalized for illness or prematurity are at higher risk of NEC.
+They are watched closely for this problem before they are sent home.

-Reviewed By: Todd Eisner, MD, Private practice specializing in Gastroenterology, Boca Raton, FL.
-Clinical Instructor, Florida Atlantic University School of Medicine.
+Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.